Hyperbaric medicine: Incidents

+Society and culture

+Regulation

+The use of hyperbaric chambers for medical and therapeutic procedures is generally regulated.
+Authorities have warned of potential risks to patients receiving treatment in unlicensed facilities, notably in Israel, Canada, and the United States.
+In Italy, the use of hyperbaric chambers for therapy was severely restricted to limited medical settings after a serious fire which killed ten patients in 1997.

+In some jurisdictions, the use and availability of HBOT is further restricted at the subnational level.
+In the U.S. state of North Carolina, several cities including Durham, Raleigh and Charlotte have ordered operators of mild hyperbaric oxygen therapy to close to protect public safety due to a risk of fire.

+Unlicensed and fraudulent operators have been subject to prosecution.
+In Australia, Oxymed Australia Pty Ltd and director Malcolm Hooper were ordered to pay AUS $3 million in fines after advertising hyperbaric therapy against the country's Therapeutic Goods Act.
+In Canada, certain soft-shelled hyperbaric chambers were removed from the market for a potential risk to patients.

 Costs

 HBOT is recognized by Medicare in the United States as a reimbursable treatment for 14 UHMS "approved" conditions.
 A 1-hour HBOT session may cost between $300 and higher in private clinics, and over $2,000 in hospitals.
 U.S. physicians (M.D. or D.O.) may lawfully prescribe HBOT for "off-label" conditions such as stroke, and migraine.
 Such patients are treated in outpatient clinics.
 In the United Kingdom most chambers are financed by the National Health Service, although some, such as those run by Multiple Sclerosis Therapy Centres, are non-profit.
 In Australia, HBOT is not covered by Medicare as a treatment for multiple sclerosis.
-China and Russia treat more than 80 maladies, conditions and trauma with HBOT.
+China and Russia treat more than 80 maladies, conditions, and trauma with HBOT.

 Research

 Aspects under research include radiation-induced hemorrhagic cystitis; and inflammatory bowel disease, rejuvenation.

-Some research found evidence that HBOT improves local tumour control, mortality, and local tumour recurrence for cancers of the head and neck.
+Some research found evidence that HBOT improves local tumor control, mortality, and local tumor recurrence for cancers of the head and neck.

 Some research also found evidence of an increase in stem progenitor cells and a decrease in inflammation.